 You can easily make that happen with the installation of Vinyl Flooring or Laminated wooden flooring.
 Besides, you can also go for the addition of epoxy coating or adding artificial grass on top of the existing flooring, as well.
 Thoroughly cleaning or putting rugs or carpets are also some of the effective approaches.

-Removing tile flooring is an essential step to ensure beforehand the installation of hardwood floors, in order to not face any of the trouble at the moment and ahead.
+Removing tile flooring is an essential step to ensure beforehand the installation of hardwood floors, to not face any trouble at the moment and ahead.
 The removal also provides a hurdle-free space for the hardwood floor and also makes it easy to nail it down.

 As long as you take them off the right way and without damaging them.
 For this, you’ll need to get rid of the mortar completely, and this goes the same for any other residue present.
 However, many manufacturers consider it a useless idea because the mortar often becomes a part of the tile over time and is difficult to remove.